March 9, 2026

 Static budget vs. flexible budget

-The main difference between static and flexible budgets is adaptability.
-A static budget stays fixed at predetermined amounts; a flexible budget adjusts based on actual revenue, actual costs, and other factors like external market conditions.
-This shapes how each method supports decision-making and performance review.
+The main difference between a static budget and a flexible budget is adaptability.
+A static budget stays fixed at predetermined amounts, while a flexible budget adjusts based on actual activity levels.
+This difference directly affects how you evaluate performance and manage costs.

 FeatureStatic budgetFlexible budget